PyRepair/maniple/training-data/summarize-experiment-v2/pandas/168/prompt_response_response_9.md

-Based on the detailed analysis, it seems that the root cause of the issue lies in the handling of the 'key' parameter in the _get_grouper function.
-The code is not handling the case where 'key' represents the column name properly.

-Possible Approaches for Fixing the Bug:
-1. Modify the logic in the _get_grouper function to correctly handle the 'key' parameter when it represents a column name.
-2. Ensure that the function correctly identifies whether 'key' is a column name or an index level, and performs the grouping accordingly.
+The bug in the `_get_grouper` function occurs due to a discrepancy in handling multi-index columns, resulting in incorrect extraction of the `group_axis` as Int64Index instead of MultiIndex.

+To fix this bug, the code logic needs to be modified to correctly identify and handle multi-index columns, ensuring that `group_axis` is extracted as MultiIndex when necessary.

-Here's the corrected version of the _get_grouper function:
+Here is the corrected version of the `_get_grouper` function:

 ```python
 def _get_grouper(